 You will receive a confirmation with details of your course and what to bring.
 In general you will require your dog on a back fitting harness and fixed lead (no flexi-leads) poo bags, lots of yummy treats - I recommend hot dogs, sausage, chicken, cheese etc cut into very small pieces.
 We recommend other items too such as a treat bag but these are optional.

-** We recommend not feeding breakfast for morning classes, or dinner for evening classes (or only a small amount) as we use a lot of food with the reward based training.
+** We recommend feeding a very small breakfast for morning classes, or dinner for evening classes as we use a lot of food with the reward based training.

 8. Is my dog suitable for classes?

 Classes are suitable for any puppy or dog that is happy to be around other dogs/people.
 If your dog is worried, scared or aggressive around dogs/people we suggest individual training instead.

 We like to keep our classes small to ensure you and your dog receive a good quality of training and can have as much attention as you need, therefore we only have a maximum of 6 dogs in any class.

 10. What age can a dog or puppy attend?